Marpissa grata (Gertsch, 1936)

 Biology / Life History

 Jumping spiders do not spin webs for catching prey.
-Instead, they construct small tent-like silken retreats under rocks or logs, or on plants, which they use at night and during hibernation.
-The females will also lay their eggs in them.
+Instead, they construct small tent-like silken retreats under rocks or logs or on plants, which they use at night and during hibernation.
+The females also lay their eggs in them.
 Jumping spiders are most active during the day, and they prefer sunshine.
 They tend to stay in their retreats on cloudy or rainy days.
-Jumping spiders are generally interested in whatever approaches them, and will often turn and face human observers, and may even advance towards them.
+Jumping spiders are generally interested in whatever approaches them and will often turn and face human observers and may even advance towards them.
 They are generally harmless to people.

 Conservation / Management

 The best time of year to survey for M. grata is from June through September.
 Future surveys may want to employ alternative sampling techniques to sweep netting such as hand searches and leaf litter collection.
 Although remnants of natural areas may often be too small or isolated for some rare vertebrates, they may be suitable for maintaining invertebrates.
 Each new locality for a species adds to the suite of management options for their conservation and may even guide new land designations or acquisitions.
 Benign to humans, diverse, colorful, and behaviorally complex, jumping spiders may be good ambassadors for their kin and invertebrates in general.